 Fellowships and Grants at OSU

-Title VI Foreign Language and Area Studies Fellowship Funding for summer language programs -- Russian at the advanced level; other funded languages at the intermediate level or above.
+Title VI Foreign Language and Area Studies Fellowship Funding for summer language programs and the academic year -- Russian at the advanced level; other funded languages at the intermediate level or above.

 Holbrook Research Abroad Fellowship Up to $3500 to provide highly motivated students in any field of study with the opportunity to carry out an independent research project in a foreign country with the guidance of an OSU faculty member.